Resting Heart Rate

 Override the default if you know your resting heart rate reasonably well.

-The most useful measurement is usually:
+The most useful measurement is:

 - taken soon after waking